 His repertoire includes the leading tenor roles such as the title role in Verdi’s Otello, Cavaradossi (Puccini’s Toska), Turiddu (Mascagni’s Cavalleria Rusticana), Canio (Leoncavallo’s Pagliacci), Chevalier Des Grieux (Puccini’s Manon Lescaut), Calaf (Puccini’s Turandot), Gabriele Adorno (Verdi’s Simon Boccanegra), Radames (Verdi’s Aida), Dick Johnson (Puccini’s La Fanciulla del West), Don José (Bizet’s Carmen), Samson (Saint-Saëns’ Samson et Dalila), Prince (Dvořák’s Rusalka), Gherman (Tchaikovsky’s The Queen of Spades), Ismail (Verdi’s Nabucco) etc.

-Aleksandrs Antoņenko was the 2003 recipient of the Latvian Great Music Award for vocal performances in several opera productions and Verdi's Requiem.
-During the 2004/2005 season, Aleksandrs Antoņenko became the internationally most renowned of Latvian tenors, engaged by the world's most influential opera companies.
+Aleksandrs Antoņenko was the recipient of the Latvian Great Music Award 2003 for vocal performances in several opera productions and Verdi's Requiem.
+He is also a laureate of Jussi Björling Award and Austrian Grand Prix de la Culture.